 Deep sky objects fascinate both amateurs and professionals.
 Star-hoppers aim their telescopes at nebulas (clouds of hydrogen gas and dust) and planetary nebulas (dying stars).
 They target supernova remnants, star clusters (open and globular) & galaxies.
 Nomenclature can be confusing because early astronomers had only vague ideas about what they saw.

 ..1 TRIFID NEBULA (M20) - This 3-lobed nebula has an emission nebula, a reflection nebula & a dark nebula.
-An emission nebula glows on its own when excited by nearby stars.
+Emission nebulas glow on their own when excited by nearby stars.
 This is the pink part.
-A reflection nebula reflects light from stars.
+Reflection nebulas reflect light from stars.
 This is the blue part.
-This stellar nursery sits above the teapot's spout in Sagittarius.
+Dark nebulas block the stars behind them.
+This stellar nursery in Sagittarius is above the teapot's spout.

-..2 ORION NEBULA (M42) - Stars are forming in the Orion Nebula, one of the more popular targets in astronomy.
-We have learned much about how stars form from collapsing clouds of gas and dust.
+..2 ORION NEBULA (M42) - Stars are forming in the Orion Nebula.
+Stars form from compressed clouds of gas and dust.
+Nebulas like M42 will become open clusters.
 Hubble imaged disks around young stars, suggesting that solar systems are common.
-Nebulas like M42 form from compressed hydrogen, eventually becoming open clusters.

-..3 PACMAN NEBULA (NGC 281) - It is called Pacman because the dust cloud is like a mouth.
+..3 PACMAN NEBULA (NGC 281) - It is called Pacman because the dust cloud looks like a mouth.
 E.E.
 Barnard discovered it.

 ..4 RUNNING MAN NEBULA (NGC 1977) - A member of the Texas Astronomical Society named this blue reflection nebula near M42.

-..5 NORTH AMERICA NEBULA (NGC 7000) - An emission nebula in Cygnus, its shape is unmistakable.
-We see the United States and Canada, Mexico and Central America, even Florida and the Gulf of Mexico.
+..5 NORTH AMERICA NEBULA (NGC 7000) - An emission nebula in Deneb, its shape is unmistakable.
+We see the United States and Canada, Mexico and Central America, Florida and the Gulf of Mexico.

-..6 HORSEHEAD NEBULA (Barnard 33) - The Horsehead is a dark nebula in Orion near Alnitak in the belt.
+..6 HORSEHEAD NEBULA (Barnard 33) - The Horsehead is a dark nebula in near Alnitak in Orion's belt.
 It looks like a chess piece, a black knight.

 ..8 DUMBBELL NEBULA (M27) - The Dumbbell was the first known "planetary nebula."
 This is a bad name because these objects have nothing to do with planets.
 What we see is expanding gas resulting from the death of a star.
 A white dwarf is at the center.

 ..9 RING NEBULA (M57) - The most famous deep sky object, the Ring Nebula in Lyra is a planetary nebula.
-The gas ring is expanding at a tremendous speed even though we cannot detect movement because it is so far away.
-A star ended its life as a red giant, leaving behind a white dwarf.
-The dwarf illuminates the ring by ultraviolet radiation.
+Its gas ring is expanding at a tremendous speed even though we cannot detect movement because it is so far away.
+The star ended its life as a red giant, leaving behind a white dwarf.
+Ultraviolet radiation from the dwarf illuminates the ring.
 Our sun will undergo a similar fate.

 10 OWL NEBULA (M97) - The Owl is a planetary nebula below the Big Dipper.
 Features in the expanding gas resemble the eyes of an owl.
 Use your imagination!
 The white dwarf at the center is magnitude 16.